curious-containers/curious-containers.github.io/_docs/030-red-format-protecting-credentials.md

 ### Fill File

 You can store values to be filled into your variables in a separate *fill-file*.
-A fill-file can be JSON or YAML and should only contain key-value pairs, where the key is the variable name.
-The following YAML content could be stored in as `secrets.yml`.
+A fill-file can be in JSON or YAML format and should only contain key-value pairs, where the key is the variable name.
+The following YAML content could be stored as `secrets.yml`.

 ```yaml
 ssh_username: "myusername"